biscuit-link/vagrant-box/README.md

 # Biscuit Link - Kitchen

-The all-in-one development box for Biscuit Link projects running on top of Vagrant, inspired by Laravel's Homestead.
+The all-in-one development box for Biscuit Link projects running on top of Vagrant, inspired by Laravel's [Homestead](https://laravel.com/docs/homestead).

 ## Requirements

-- You need Vagrant on your machine.
+- You need [Vagrant](https://www.vagrantup.com/) on your machine.
-- We recommend Virtual Box as the provider.
+- We recommend [Virtual Box 6.1](https://www.virtualbox.org/) as the provider.

-:warning: If you are using Windows, you may need to enable hardware virtualization (VT-x).
-It can usually be enabled via your BIOS.
-If you are using Hyper-V on a UEFI system you may additionally need to disable Hyper-V in order to access VT-x.

-# Biscuit Link - Vagrant Box

-The officially maintained Vagrant Box for running a [Biscuit Link](https://biscuit.link) development environment.

-## Requirements

-You must have [Vagrant](https://www.vagrantup.com/intro/index.html) and [Virtual Box](https://www.virtualbox.org/wiki/Downloads) installed on your machine in order to be able to run this box.
+---
+# TODOs
+- Create kitchen.yaml configuration file.
+- List available installed services.
+- kitchen up command shortcut
+- Getting started documents.
+- Kitchen documentation on biscuit.link

+---
+# OLD DOCs

+:warning: These docs are being rewritten to match the new version.

 ## Getting Started